 Because of neurogenesis and neuroplasticity of the brain, as individuals (and future psychological academics) learn the emotional linguistics within language and literature, their brains become "hard-wired" and neurolinguistically programmed with usage.
-Have a person's core beliefs of emotions - which may have been neurolinguistically molded from childhood through family interactions and, in later years, through reading and comprehending literary works such as Dickens's Great Expectations, Poe's The Raven, and Austen's Pride and Prejudice - impacted their current understanding of emotions and cognition?
+Have a person's core beliefs of emotions - which may have been neurolinguistically molded from childhood through family interactions and, in later years, through reading and comprehending such literary works as Dickens's "Great Expectations", Poe's "The Raven", Shelley's "Frankenstein", and Austen's "Pride and Prejudice" - impacted their current understanding of emotions and cognition?
 A shared cultural and linguistic development of core beliefs and conceptual understandings about emotions is required for young students to comprehend and follow the emotional twists and turns within these famous English literary works.
 As students mature and are introduced to the more advanced pieces of Shakespeare, Tolstoy, Dostoevsky, and others, comprehension is even more dependent upon the prior assimilation of cultural and linguistic paradigms.
 Conceptions of emotions are further reinforced by the logic and reason applied in today's scientific literature, research, and discussions about emotions.